 - Fair Odds: 2.63

-Verdict: Since the bookie offers 2.50, but the fair price is 2.63, this is a negative value bet.
-You are getting paid less than the true risk implies.
+Verdict: The bookie offers 2.50, but the fair price is 2.63.
+You are getting paid less than the devigged probability implies — this is a negative value bet on Arsenal.

 Frequently Asked Questions (FAQ)